openapi/openapi/README.md

 1. Wait for release-drafter to generates a new draft release
 1. Pull all changes to local repository
-1. Run tests `yarn test && yarn test-pack`
+1. Run tests `pnpm test && pnpm test-pack`
 1. Create a new tag and change package.json `npm version 1.2.3` (use the version from a draft release)
 1. Publish new version `npm publish`
 1. Push tags and changes `git push origin master --tags`
-1. Go to [Releases](https://github.com/openapijs/openapi/releases) and press "Edit" on draft release
+1. Go to [Releases](https://github.com/openapi/openapi/releases) and press "Edit" on draft release
 1. Check and fix release text
 1. Press "Publish release" button